Battletoads (1991 video game): Difficulty

+Franchise

 The game's initial success led to Rare developing various sequels which would later become part of the Battletoads franchise.
 A spin-off game for the Game Boy, also titled Battletoads, was first released in November 1991.
 Despite having the same box art and title as the NES release, Battletoads for the Game Boy is a separate game in the series, featuring different levels and mechanics from the original.

 Two direct sequels, Battletoads in Battlemaniacs and Battletoads & Double Dragon, were both released for various consoles in 1993, with the latter being placed number 76 on IGN's "Top 100 NES Games of All Time" list.
 Battletoads Arcade was released in 1994 to mediocre sales.

 A pilot episode for a Battletoads TV series was also produced by Canadian DIC Entertainment, in an attempt to capitalise on the popularity of the Teenage Mutant Ninja Turtles.
 The pilot originally aired in syndication in the United States on the weekend of Thanksgiving 1992, but it was never picked up as a full series.

-In July 2020, Megalopolis Toys announced a partnership with Interplay to release a line of six-inch action figures based on the games.
+In July 2020, Megalopolis Toys announced a partnership with Rare to release a line of six-inch action figures based on the games.